-Academic and Student Affairs' own program level Student Learning Outcomes are available in the Course Catalog.
+Academic and Student Affairs' own program level student learning outcomes are available in the GGC Catalog.
 Outcomes for units across campus are available from the individual offices.

 - Produce graduates who can anticipate and respond effectively to the changing world.